 Italian Greyhounds have the attentiveness of lapdogs and enjoy the company of their owners.
 They are a very affectionate breed that rely on human interaction.
 You can always count on them snuggling with you or just chilling near you the whole day.

 Italian Greyhounds have moderate energy levels, despite their agile and athletic bodies.
-But when among strangers, they can be fairly quiet, shy, or fearful.
-You’ll do them justice by socializing them early so they can get used to being around people and other pets.
+But when they are with strangers, they can be fairly quiet, shy, or fearful.
+You’ll do them justice by socializing them at an early age, so they can easily adjust to people and other pets.

 8. Cirneco dell’ Etna

-The Cirneco is a native breed to Sicily Island – off the southern coast of Italy.
+The Cirneco is a dog that’s native to Sicily Island (off the southern coast of Italy).
 What’s more, images of dogs resembling the Cirneco were depicted on Sicilian coins as early as 500 BC.
 They were used to chase small game like rabbits, hares, and game birds.

 According to recent DNA studies, this Italian dog has a lot of similarities with other Mediterranean island hounds.
 With further DNA analysis, scientists believed that the Kelb tal-Fenek and Cirneco were actually the same breed over 200 years ago.

-Cirnecos narrowly escaped extinction in the early 1930s when Dr. Maurizio Migneco, a veterinarian, wrote about their declining numbers.
+Cirnecos narrowly escaped extinction in the early 1930s when Dr. Maurizio Migneco, an acclaimed vet, wrote about their declining numbers.
 An Italian aristocrat – Baroness Agata Paternó Castello – read the article and decided to revive the breed in Sicily.

 - The Cirneco dell’ Etna was named after Mt.
 Etna, Europe’s highest active volcano.